tianyin/rex/README.md

 config with `make olddefconfig`.
 We have added some kernel features relevant to eBPF.
 Importantly some of the BTF stuff requires really recent versions of tools (e.g., `pahole`) for the kernel build.
 So, it's easiest to use a container.
-To get our `linux-builder` container, build it like this:

-    cd docker-linux-builder
-    make docker

-Then, back out in the top-level directory, assuming your linux tree is at `~/linux` run:
+Assuming your linux tree is at `~/linux` run:

     make vmlinux

-That will just run the following two commands:

-    docker run -v ~/linux:/linux linux-builder make -j32 bzImage ./getlinux.sh

-The `getlinux.sh` script simply copies over the kernel vmlinx file and its config so that everything matches.
+It will build and copy over the kernel vmlinux file and its config so that everything matches.

 ### bpftool

 The Linux kernel comes with a tool called bpftool, which can be useful but should be built from the same kernel source that we are dealing with.
-We have a builder container for that too, which you can build
-with:

-    cd docker-bpftool-builder
-    make docker

-Then, back out in the top-level directory, assuming your linux tree is at `~/linux` run:
+We have a builder container for that too, so assuming your linux tree is at `~/linux` run:

     make bpftool

-That will just run the following two commands:

-    docker run -v ~/linux:/linux bpftool-builder make bpftool ./getbpftool.sh
+It will put the bpftool into the `rootfs/guest` directory where it will be used by the guest.

+### examples

+There's a project called libbpf-bootstrap, which has some minimal bpf examples.
+We have a builder container for that too, so assuming your libbpf-bootstrap tree is at `~/libbpf-bootstrap` run:

+    make examples

+It will put the `minimal` example into the `rootfs/guest` directory where it will be used by the guest.

 ### rootfs

-We are using a very small distro so that everything stays fast and manageable (e.g., kernel build, building the rootfs, etc.).
+We are trying to use a very small distro so that everything stays fast and manageable (e.g., kernel build, building the rootfs, etc.).
 The distro we are using is from some scripts adapted from Lupine Linux.
 Lupine's scripts create a rootfs from a Docker image.
 We put our stuff in there (based on ubuntu at this point because we needed a